envy-project/envy-project.github.io/envyfile-reference.md

 Ideally, setup steps are written in such a way that they are _idempotent_, and as such can be run multiple times without causing changes (or at least without causing damage) to the development environment.
 This allows for more flexibility when deciding on when to trigger setup steps.

+Note that by default, steps are run with the same UID/GID as the user invoking ENVy.
+This helps avoid mangling file permissions in your repository.
+If this causes setup steps to fail, add the `as_user: false` flag to your setup step.

 Triggers
 ---
 <div style="margin-top: 1em" class="indentThis" markdown="1">